Holy Trinity Church, Coventry

-Holy Trinity Church, Coventry, is a parish church of the Church of England in Coventry City Centre, West Midlands, England.

-Above the chancel arch is an impressive Doom wall-painting.
+Holy Trinity Church, Coventry, is a parish church of the Church of England in Coventry, West Midlands, England.
+Above the chancel arch is an impressive doom wall-painting.

 History

-The church dates from the 12th century and is the only Medieval church in Coventry that is still complete.
+The church dates from the 12th century and is the only medieval church in Coventry that is still complete.
 It is 59 m long and has a spire 72 m high, one of the tallest non-cathedral spires in the UK.

 The church was restored in 1665–1668, and the tower was recased in 1826 by Thomas Rickman.
 The east end was rebuilt in 1786 and the west front by Richard Charles Hussey in 1843.

 The inside of the church was restored by George Gilbert Scott in 1854.

 Doom painting

-The doom painting was painted above the tower arch in 1430s.
+The doom wall-painting was painted above the tower arch in 1430s.
 It was discovered in 1831, covered by a lime wash, and was then restored and varnished over by David Gee.
 In the years following, the varnish darkened and hid the painting from view again.
-In 1995, conservation and restoration work was begun and the painting was revealed in 2004.
+In 1995 conservation and restoration work was begun and the painting was revealed in 2004.

 Organ

-The church had a pipe organ which had evolved over a long period of time with work by many builders, the last by Henry Willis and Sons.
+The church had a pipe organ which had evolved over a long period of time with work by many builders, the last by Henry Willis & Sons.
 A specification of the organ can be found on the National Pipe Organ Register.